tfleck/theofleck.com/README.md

 # tfleck.github.io
-This is my personal resume website, hosted through Github Pages
+This is my personal resume website
+Moved to Firebase Hosting for speed, source will occasionally be updated here